 Captain Britain embarked on a memorable series of adventures (written by Alan Moore and illustrated by Alan Davis) involving multiple universes, each of which had its own version of the Captain.
 Merlyn was ultimately revealed as something more than the mage of Camelot or Otherworld -- he was the extremely powerful guardian of the multiverse, manipulating the actions of Brian Braddock and those around him in a effort to save reality.
 Merlyn was successful, but appeared to perish in the process, bequeathing his guardianship to Roma.

-After this story cycle (reprinted in full, and in color, in Marvel Comics' miniseries X-Men Archives Featuring Captain Britain #1-7, in trade paperback as Captain Britain, and in hardcover as Captain Britain Omnibus), the Captain again received his own comic, which ran for 14 issues (with scripts now by Jamie Delano).
+Following this story cycle (reprinted in trade paperback as Captain Britain, and in hardcover as Captain Britain Omnibus), the Captain again received his own comic, which began in 1985 and ran for 14 issues (with scripts now by Jamie Delano).
 In 1988 illustrator Davis teamed with Captain Britain's co-creator Chris Claremont to create a new super-team book featuring Brian Braddock, Excalibur.
 Despite the title, Excalibur featured relatively few Arthurian references -- the series was a spinoff of Marvel's extremely popular "X-Men," and the name appeared meant to evoke the British setting and the "X" connection simultaneously.
 Among the more Arthurian storylines were: an episode in which the Lady of the Lake summoned Iron Man and the West Coast Avengers to come to Excalibur's aid agains Doctor Doom (Excalibur #37-38, May-June, 1991); Merlyn's return from his seeming death (Excalibur: The Possession, July, 1991; Excalibur #49-50, April-May, 1992); and a time-travel story in which one of the original X-Men, Marvel Girl, having been transformed into "Marvel Le Fey", attempted to steal Excalibur following Arthur's death (Excalibur: XX Crossing, July, 1992).
 Merlyn also appeared in the series' final issue, #125 (October, 1998), according to Michael Torregrossa's "Camelot 3000 and Beyond".

 Concurrently with the early years of the Excalibur series, Captain Britain also appeared regularly in the first series of Knights of Pendragon, in which he embodied, for awhile at least, the eternal "Pendragon spirit" previously possessed by Lancelot.